 Sweden’s most famous dish is Köttbullar, which is essentially meatballs served with a rich cream sauce.
 Often served with potato dumplings, boiled potatoes or mash, this is one of our favourite comfort foods in the colder months and definitely one to add to our food tour bucket list.
 Cooked in homes and restaurants across the country, Köttbullar has made a name for itself as Sweden’s national dish - and it’s super tasty!
 More of a reason to visit Stockholm this year!

 This delicious French dessert is a must-try if you haven’t already had the pleasure of experiencing it.
 Tarte tatin is a puff or shortcrust pastry filled with caramelised apples that have been slowly cooked.
 Buttery, sugary and sweet - what more do you expect from a French dessert?
-Paris is the city to sample a slice of tarte tatin; we recommend Le Petit Fer a Cheval in the Marais neighbourhood to try the best authentic tarte tatin in the city.
+Paris is the city to sample a slice of tarte tatin; we recommend Au Petit Fer à Cheval in the Marais neighbourhood to try the best authentic tarte tatin in the city.

 There’s nothing more comforting than a traditional Irish stew in the colder months.
-When you’re in Dublin, pop into a local Irish pub to indulge in this folk dish that forms the backbone of Irish cuisine.
-A typical Irish stew is made of meat and root vegetables.
-The meat is usually lamb or mutton, accompanied by potatoes, onions, carrots and herbs such as parsley and thyme.
+Made of meat and root vegetables, this warming dish can be found in most local Irish pubs and forms the backbone of Irish cuisine.
+The meat is usually lamb or mutton, accompanied by potatoes, onions, carrots and herbs like parsley and thyme.
 It’s a simple dish that hits the spot when you’re in need of some TLC.